 With the SilverFast scan software and the new Resolution Target (USAF 1951) you can determine right away, which resolution to best use with your scanner.
-Please follow these 5 simple step:
+Please follow these 5 simple steps:

-- 1. Place the Resolution Target in a slide holder in the center of your scanner's flatbed or in your film scanner. - 2.
-Start your SilverFast scan software and do a transmissive raw-scan (48bit HDR) with the maximum optical resolution therefore please always choose the next to last step of the resolution slider.
-(The last step chooses an interpolated resolution, which is inappropriate.)
-You should not activate iSRD or Multi-Exposure. - 3.
-Save your scan as a TIFF-file and open it in your Imaging software (SIlverFast DC Pro or HDR).
-In order not to change the results it is important not to do any image manipulation such as rotation, etc. - 4.
-Set the view to 100% (original view) and look for that element, where you can just differentiate two adjacent bars with your eyes, so you can just still recognize the white gaps.
+- 1. Place your 10x11cm Resolution Target in a slide holder in the center of your scanner's flatbed.
+To measure the maximum resolution for transparency scans, please start SilverFast and switch to Transparency mode.
+Choose Reflective mode to measure the maximum resolution for reflective scans.
+Please remember to cover the transparency unit for reflective scan as suitable for your scanner. - Perform a RAW scan (48bit HDR RAW) using the maximum optical resolution.
+Therefore please choose the next to last step of the resolution slider.
+(The last step chooses an interpolated resolution, which is inappropriate for this task.)
+The SilverFast features iSRD and Multi-Exposure have to be deactivated. - 3.
+Save your scan as a TIFF file and open it in your Imaging software (e.g. SilverFast HDR Studio).
+In order to not tamper the results, it is important to do no image manipulation such as rotation, etc. - 4.
+Set the zoom factor to 100% (original view) and search for that element, where you can just differentiate two adjacent bars with your eyes, that means where you can just still recognize the white gaps between the bars.

-Notice: Many scanners have different resolutions in vertical and horizontal direction.
-For measuring those independently, the Resolution Target has horizontal and vertical oriented bars.
+Note: Many scanners have different resolutions in vertical and horizontal direction.
+For measuring those independently, the Resolution Target features horizontally and vertically oriented bars.

-5. Read the element's number and group affiliation and determine the resolution of your scanner with this element and group numbers from the table under 4.6.
+Look for the identified element's number and group affiliation number and determine the usable resolution of your scanner with this element and group numbers at the table on page 2.

-Example: The 3rd element of group 6 is marked in the sample picture, since the black bars of the 4th element cannot be differentiated against the white background.
-From the table we can determine a resolution of approximately 4096 dpi for the actual scanner.
+Example: The 3rd element of group 6 is marked in the sample picture (inner groups of a scanned Resolution Target), since the black bars of the 4th element cannot be differentiated against the white background.

+From the table we can determine a resolution of approximately 4096 ppi for the scanner used.